OLAMIDE100/OLAMIDE100/README.md

 ## Hello👋🏾.
 Thank you for visiting my profile 👩🏾‍💻

-As a Data-Intensive Engineer, I am versatile  with the identification, selection and development of efficient data systems and pipelines that allow seamless and secured movement of data across all processes to make data driven decisions.
+As a Data/DataOps/Cloud-Intensive Engineer, my expertise lies in recognizing, choosing, and creating effective data systems and pipelines.
+These systems enable smooth and secure data flow throughout all processes, empowering data-driven decision-making.

-I have managed data and  business analytics tools that speaks to the company’s needs and problems by utilizing them  with data warehouses to facilitate efficient organization and access
+Throughout my career, I have successfully overseen data management and business analytics tools tailored to meet the specific needs and challenges of the company.
+By integrating these tools with data warehouses, I have ensured efficient organization and accessibility of information.

-Over the years I have engaged myself in projects that bring together data science, data analytics, and data engineering; developed and maintained prediction systems that help to discover hidden insights and provide a better view on ways to solve problems that drive the company’s growth and stability.
+My professional journey has been marked by involvement in projects that converge data science, data analytics, and data engineering.
+Notably, I have designed and maintained prediction systems that unveil hidden insights and offer valuable solutions to drive the company's growth and stability.

-I am experienced in Mlops (mlflow, evidently AI), big data tools (spark, airflow, prefect, docker )and the use of data visualization techniques to present the results.
-I use SQL, Python, Microsoft PowerBI, and cloud technologies (GCP, AWS) for my data projects and am very good at troubleshooting problems to arrive at solutions in a timely manner.

-I am experienced in machine learning, supervised algorithms and use data visualization techniques to present the results.
-I use SQL, Python, Microsoft PowerBI and Tableau for my data projects and am very good in debugging.
+In pursuit of excellence, I leverage cloud technologies such as GCP and AWS, alongside DevOps best practices, for all my data projects.
+My proficiency in troubleshooting allows me to swiftly identify and implement solutions, ensuring timely project delivery.

 <h3>My Skills include 👨‍💻</h3>
 <div>